dotnet/linker/docs/error-codes.md

 - There was an error processing 'XML document location' xml file.
 The most likely reason for this is that the descriptor file has syntactical errors.

-#### `IL1014`: Clearinitlocals is not supported for copy assembly 'assembly'.

-- The clearinitlocals rewrites assemblies, and so only operates on 'link' assemblies.
-Either disable the optimization for this assembly, or change the assembly action to 'link'.

 ----
 ## Warning Codes